 This is an educational support program for military families with children prenatal to 36 months.
 Services include:

 The goal of this program is to support and assist families in providing their child(ren) opportunities for optimal development.
 Their services include:

 EIS is for families residing on the installation.
 Similar services can be provided for families residing off the installation by a Program called Babies Can't wait.
 For more information, call 912-876-2173.

-Soldiers must enroll the child/children with special needs into the Exceptional Family Member Program (EFMP) at Army Community Service (ACS), building 87.
+Soldiers must enroll any Family members with special needs into the Exceptional Family Member Program (EFMP) at Winn Army Community Hospital, Building 302.
+For Family support services contact Army Community Service (ACS), Building 86, 912-767-5058.
 The EFMP program manager will provide resource and referral information to the parents.